JL-Young/cse15l-lab-reports/lab-report-3-week-6.md

 ![private-key-location](lab-report-3/SSH-Keys_private-location-ieng6.jpg)

-- git commands to commit and push a change to Github from ieng6 account
+- git commands to commit and push a change to Github from ieng6

 ```
 ssh <user>